undergrad-partner-school

 Apart from academics, Holyoke Community College offers extensive support services to help students succeed.
 The college's faculty are experienced and dedicated professionals who provide individualized attention and guidance to students.
 Additionally, the Writing Center, Tutoring Center, and Academic Advising Office offer services to enhance students' learning experiences and ensure their academic success.
 Moreover, the college has a vibrant campus life with various clubs, organizations, and events that foster community and provide opportunities for personal growth and extracurricular involvement.
 With its commitment to accessibility, diversity, and student support, Holyoke Community College is an inclusive learning community that prepares students for a successful future in their chosen careers or further education.

 Located in Holyoke, MA, Holyoke Community College is a public two-year college with graduate programs.
-This school uses a semester-based calendar.
-To find out more about what Holyoke Community College has to offer to its students, read on for the latest data reported by this school.
+This school follows a semester-based calendar.
+Learn more about what Holyoke Community College has to offer based on the most recent data this institution has reported.

 Quick Facts